Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: New predictions and an inference

-It is seen that the present model can well explain the characters of some huge voids.
 This is a decisive prediction which distinguishes the present model from other models.

-\subsubsection{The gravitation between two galaxies distant enough will be less than that predicted by the conventional theory.}
+\subsubsection{The gravitation between two galaxies with distant long enough will be less than that predicted by the conventional theory.}

-There must be $s-matter$ between two $v-galaxies$ distant enough, hence the gravitation between the two $v-galaxies$ must be less than that predicted by the conventional theory due to the repulsion between $s-matter$ and $ v-matter $.
-When the distance between the two $v-galaxies$ is small, the gravitation is not influenced by $s-matter,$ because $\rho_{s}$ must be small when $\rho_{v}$ is big.
+There must be $s-matter$ between two $v-galaxies$ with distance long enough, hence the gravitation between the two $v-galaxies$ must be less than that predicted by the conventional theory due to the repulsion between $s-matter$ and $v-matter$.
+When the distance between two $v-galaxies$ is small, the gravitation is not influenced by $s-matter,$ because $\rho_{s}$ must be small when $\rho_{v}$ is big.